JuiceFV/Data_Analyst_Internship_Task/README.md

 | 28735   | 0      |
 | 15627   | 0      |

 You need to get all users who clicked at a banner in February 2020, and they din't reject an advertising.

 ### The Solution

-1. First of all, I'd like to obtain all users, I mean the whole database of users, without any fillters.
+1. First of all, I'd like to obtain all users, I mean the whole database of users, without any filters.
 But I banned by the task, because it is clearly said that we need to fetch the "**users**", however I do not really aware what exactly is the "**users**".
 Ensuing of this I decided to derive the *show_id* (it also can be the *click_id*, result will be the same).
 ```SQL
 SELECT show_id FROM Shows_table
 ```